RuleWorld/PyBioNetGen/docs/source/quickstart.rst

 Installation
 ============

-You can use :code:`pip` to install PyBioNetGen
+You will need both python (3.7 and above) and perl installed.
+Once both are available you can use the following :code:`pip` command to install PyBioNetGen

 .. code-block:: shell